asamuzaK/webext-schema/README.md

 ### schema.list()

-Async function to get the list of schema files in an array.
+Async function to get the list of schema files.
+Returns an array.

 ```
 const schema = new Schema();